 4.3 Eligible Costs

-For the purpose of this NOFO, a Project site is defined as location where one or more charging stations are located.
+For the purpose of this NOFO, a Project site is defined as a location where one or more charging stations are located.
 A Project site may contain both a NEVI charging station and a non-NEVI charging station.
 NEVI charging stations must be compliant with 23 CFR 680 and the entirety of this NOFO.
 Applications will be evaluated on the NEVI charging station and related amenities as outlined in this NOFO.
 Awardees will be reimbursed for only NEVI charging station related costs and required utility upgrades per this NOFO.
 When ports and stations are referenced in this NOFO they refer only to NEVI ports and NEVI charging stations, unless otherwise specified.

 Awardees will be reimbursed for Eligible Costs according to the submitted Cost Proposal (Attachment 4).
 Applicants may apply for up to 80 percent federal cost share of the Eligible Costs, with a minimum required match of 20 percent from non-federal sources.
 The remaining project costs are the Applicant’s responsibility.
 Eligible Costs are expenses deemed to be eligible by 23 CFR 680.